By Bogdan Chiorean, Delivery Manager

 So try to minimize your investment before receiving your clients’ commitment.
 To get them on board and convince them to commit, you can create illustrations or mockups of your idea, or you can use other methods to prove it.

 The Lean Startup proposes new ways of iterations for the building phase of your product, and the main accent lies on validated learning.
 Validated learning is a technique by which you get feedback from your customers on your proposed solution.
 Validated learning will help you in creating a product that your customers actually need.
-The process is different from traditional iterations through building milestones and the accent is placed on the validation of your assumptions and not on the quality or quantity.
+The process is different from traditional iterations through building milestones, and the accent is placed on the validation of your assumptions and not on the quality or quantity.

 This means that you will start with ideas, or better said, with assumptions of how you can solve a problem.
 Then you invest a minimum amount of resources in creating an illustration of a proposed solution.
 Then comes the validation moment when the solution is placed in front of the customers who will assess it, give input, make adjustments and generate new ideas on how you can pivot your product to address their real needs.

 The cycle ends when you are finished with the learning phase, the moment when you have your responses.
-These responses will be incorporated in your proposed solution and you will enter a new learning cycle.
+These responses will be incorporated into your proposed solution and you will enter a new learning cycle.
 The bigger scope of those cycles is to validate the value and growth hypotheses, in other words:

 An MVP, or Minimum Viable Product, is a way to eliminate as much waste as possible.
 This is the first iteration of your solution and usually, is based on non-validated assumptions.
 So it’s subject to change in the future through learning cycles.

 The MVP should be as the name suggest, the minimum product that is viable enough to be your solution.
-The goal of the MVP is to test the fundamental business hypothesis and it shouldn’t be the subject of product design or technical excellence.
+The goal of the MVP is to test the fundamental business hypothesis, and it shouldn’t be the subject of product design or technical excellence.

 And one more: Measure your success untraditionally

 Are you interested in finding out more about ‘The Lean Startup’?
 Interested on how Yonder applies these learnings in our engagements with our customers?
-Then let us know and we will discuss it in more detail and bring (or send) you a copy of Eric Ries’s ‘The Lean Startup’.
+Then let us know, and we will discuss it in more detail and bring (or send) you a copy of Eric Ries’s ‘The Lean Startup’.
 Just use the contact button on the right.

 Eric Ries ‘The Lean Startup